top of page

 • Taking responsibility for your actions

-• Caring about other people's well-being
+• Caring about others’ well-being

 • Understanding yourself and managing your emotions

-• Building healthy relationships with others
+• Building healthy, respectful relationships

 The Problem We Face

-• Climb ladders to get ahead of others (upward mobility)
+• Climb over others to get ahead

-• Control people below us (domination)
+• Control those below us

-• Give in to people above us (submission)
+• Submit to those above us

 Many people:

-• Worry constantly about their status and what others think of them.
+• Worry constantly about their status

-• Build up anger toward rivals
+• Build resentment toward rivals

 As it gets harder to get ahead economically, people feel more: